okke-mengerink/custom-add-to-cart-button/README.md

 1. After activation, the Add to Cart button text will change to "Buy Now".
 2. The URL for the Add to Cart button can be customized in the plugin file by modifying the `custom_add_to_cart_redirect_url` function.
+3. Clicking on the "Buy Now" button will now directly redirect to the specified URL in a new tab without adding the product to the cart.

 ## Frequently Asked Questions